Every Day Except Christmas: Synopsis

 By 4 a.m. the market is empty, the streets are empty; the camera pans across silent rows of flower and vegetable stalls.
 We wait.
 "Daylight brings traffic back to the market" says the narrator, and the mood quickly changes.
 It's suddenly busier, noisier, and the film's rhythms reflect this.
 The familiar sound of the BBC Home Service announcer's "good morning" at 6.30am is heard against the arrival of many of the corporate buyers, those from the large store chains.
 By 7am business is brisk, and this is reflected in the many voice-overs we hear with snippets of conversation, orders being taken, porters given instructions, all the natural sounds of market activity placed over a montage of constant movement.
 Then, as movement is "steadily outwards" there is a sequence of porters (originally, we are told, all were women; only one remains, Alice, an elderly woman) with boxes of all sorts, many mounted on their heads, moving the produce and flowers out to waiting lorries and larger barrows.

 As the market activity slows by about 8am, once again the film's pacing reflects a quieter time in the workers' day.
 Cafes are busy again and older female flower sellers, around since Queen Victoria was on the throne, we are told, look for bargains as we hear their chatter about the old days when every man wore a flower.
 "By 11am there's nothing left" and loading of big lorries going out into the country is well under way.
 In a montage of loaded lorries leaving the market (not surprisingly, perhaps, a few of which are made by Ford) the activities have come full circle: the market's day ends where it began, and film comes to an end with a review of the faces of the market workers to whom the film is dedicated.

-Critical reaction
+Critical reception

+The Monthly Film Bulletin wrote: "It is a film of enormous technical skill: highly sophisticated poetic passages alternate with candid camera scenes as close to life as the people in Housing Problems.
+As a lyrical documentary it is clearly in the line of Song of Ceylon, and as good as anything since Jennings.
+Its real importance, however, is in its attitude – its intentness upon – the dignity of labour and workers and of the interdependence of our society, of which a market like Covent Garden is a highly significant symbol. ...
+There are many forms of the creative treatment of reality; and social criticism may be positive, as it is here, as well as negative.
+It would be hard to over-praise Walter Lassally's sensitive photography or Daniel Paris's musical score."

-As noted by critic Christophe Dupin: "The film evokes what Anderson has called the 'poetry of everyday life' and has the best lyrical qualities of the wartime films of Anderson's idol Humphrey Jennings."
+Critic Christophe Dupin noted: "The film evokes what Anderson has called the 'poetry of everyday life' and has the best lyrical qualities of the wartime films of Anderson's idol Humphrey Jennings."

+Home media

+The film was released on the BFI DVD Free Cinema 1952–1963 (2006).